Comparing simulations of ionisation triggered star formation and observations in RCW 120: Results

 \subsection{Synthetic observations}

-In a post-processing step we map the SPH density distribution onto a three-dimensional grid, using kernel-weighted interpolation.
-We choose the grid resolution to be equal to the spatial resolution of 19.2'' \citep{Deharveng2009}, achieved when observing RCW 120 with APEX-LABOCA at 870 $\mu\rm{m}$.
-Assuming a constant gas-to-dust ratio of 100, this immediately gives the dust density distribution from the SPH simulation.
-The only modification to this rule is that we assume dust to be destroyed at gas temperatures higher than 1200 K,\footnote{Temperatures higher than 1200 K are exclusively found within the HII region.
-Nevertheless, we tested our results against the dust destruction temperature.
-Increasing it to 1600 K did not show any effect.} and therefore the dust density is set to a small offset value in these cells; the offset value is $10^{-3}$ times the minimum dust density in the rest of the computational domain.
+In a post-processing step we map the SPH density distributions at $t_{_{\rm END}}$ onto a three-dimensional grid of $128^3$ $(0.12\,{\rm pc})^3$ cells, using kernel-weighted interpolation.
+Hence the spatial resolution of the grid at the distance of RCW120, $D=1.34\,{\rm kpc}$, corresponds to the angular resolution of $19.2''$ achieved when observing RCW 120 with APEX-LABOCA at 870 $\mu\rm{m}$ \citep{Deharveng2009}.
+All the main clumps and condensations are well resolved with $\ga\!
+10^4$ SPH particles.
+Assuming the standard, uniform gas-to-dust ratio of 100, the distribution of SPH particles translates directly into the distribution of dust.
+The only modification to this rule is that we assume dust to be destroyed at gas temperatures $T >T_{\rm cut}=1200\,{\rm K}$, and therefore the dust density is set to a small offset value in cells above this temperature, which are exclusively those in the H{\sc ii} region; the offset value is $10^{-3}$ times the minimum dust density in the rest of the computational domain.
 We only take into account silicate dust grains, on the assumption that these dominate the opacity at $870\,\mu{\rm m}$.
 We use the standard opacity table for this species given by \citet{Draine1984}.